a

 Friends Schools’ Joint Bursaries Scheme

-Requests for information and applications for support from members of the Religious Society of Friends or Attenders, in good standing, or for support from the Friends Schools’ Joint Bursary Scheme should be directed to the Bursar.
+Requests for information and applications for support from members of the Religious Society of Friends or Attenders, in good standing, or for support from the Friends Schools’ Joint Bursary Scheme should be directed to the Director of Finance and Operations.

 Non-Friend Bursarial Support